aroneed/FaceMeshFaceGeometry/README.md

 ```
 #### constructor(av, canvas, assetPath, debugFunc=null)

-You can create mask-helper with input(av), output source(canvas) and path(assetPath) for texture & 3d objects.
+Create mask-helper with input(av), output source(canvas) and path(assetPath) for texture & 3d objects.
-also you set function for debug(debugFunc), it will be callback with debug message.
+if you set function for debug(debugFunc), it will be callback with debug message.

 #### toggleMask(flag=null)